Colkerr/DataCleanupProject/readme.md

 Only those variables which contain mean() or std() are extracted to construct a table of person and activity versus variable.

+Part 4 of the assignment requires activity name and person identifier, versus variable name.

-The data is aggregated by person/activity and the mean of each group calculated.
+For part 5 the data is aggregated by person/activity and the mean of each group calculated.

 The code book describing the variables, data, and transformations is available [CodeBook.md](./CodeBook.md).